open-contracts/protocol/PROTOCOL.md

  1. It connects to a registry enclave, goes through the attestation process and receives a signature of its public key from the registry and saves it for Step 8.
  2. It establishes a bi-directional WebSocket connection to a user (who was forwarded by the registry).
 All communication is encrypted via AES after an RSA key exchange based on the public key inside the attestation document.
 The enclave exposes a set of remote-procedure calls (RPCs) to the user's fontend, and vice versa.
  3. It asks the user to authenticate by signing random bytes, and lets the user upload an `oracle.py` script along with optional dependencies.
- 4. It computes the `oracleID`, which is the hash of the user-submitted `oracle.py` and its dependencies, and saves for Step 8.
+ 4. It computes the `oracleHash`, which is the hash of the user-submitted `oracle.py` and its dependencies, and saves for Step 8.
  5. It installs the dependencies and runs the (untrusted) `oracle.py` script in a Python Virtualenv inside a [Firejail Sandbox](https://firejail.wordpress.com/)
  6. Any error in the `oracle.py` execution is intercepted and forwarded to the user.
  7. Any valid `oracle.py` script imports the `opencontracts` package, which exposes functions allowing it to call the RPCs of the users frontend in order to:
     -  print messages to the user
     -  ask the user for an input, which gets returned as string
     -  display a waiting timer to the user, along with some reason (e.g. "downloading NASA data...")
-    -  start an "interactive session", where the user controls (via a html5 X11 client) a chromium browser in Kiosk-mode running inside the enclave, saving an .mhtml snapshot at the push of a button which gets returned to the `oracle.py` script
+    -  start an "interactive session", where the user controls (via a [html5 X11 client](https://github.com/open-contracts/client-protocol/tree/main/xpra)) a Chrome browser in Kiosk-mode running inside the enclave.
+The Chrome instance is controlled via [pyppeteer](https://github.com/open-contracts/enclave-protocol/blob/main/oracle_enclave/backend/xpra/chrome.py) which saves the current DOM of the browser at the push of [a button](https://github.com/open-contracts/enclave-protocol/blob/main/oracle_enclave/backend/xpra/chrome_wrapper.py) and returns it to the `oracle.py` script
     -  submit the final results
- 8. Once the submission is triggered by the `oracle.py` script, the results are prepended with the `oracleID` from Step 4., and signed with the public key of the Oracle enclave.
+ 8. Once the submission is triggered by the `oracle.py` script, the results are prepended with the `oracleHash` from Step 4., and signed with the public key of the Oracle enclave.
 They are forwarded to the user, together with the registry's signature of the Oracle enclave's public key from Step 1.

 The user now has all they need to submit the results of the computation to the Hub.

-## 3. Core Contracts: Hub and Token
+## 3. Core Contracts: Hub, Verifier and Token

 Every Open Contract declares (via a Solidity function modifier) which of its Solidity functions can only be called with the results of a particular oracle computation, defined by an `oracle.py` script and its dependencies.
-It does so by only allowing calls to such a function if they come from the Open Contracts Hub, and only if its first argument corresponds to the right `oracleID`.
+It does so by only allowing calls to such a function if they come from the Open Contracts Hub, and informing it to only forward results to an Open Contract function if they came from the right `oracleHash`.
+These declarations are simplified by inheriting from the `OpenContract` [parent class](https://github.com/open-contracts/ethereum-protocol/blob/main/solidity_contracts/OpenContractOptimism.sol) and calling its `setOracleHash` function, as described in more detail in the docs.

 The Hub contract is at the heart of the protocol.
 It serves multiple roles at once:
  - it keeps track of the public keys of all Registry enclaves
- - it verifies that the `oracleID` and the results are signed by an Oracle enclave public key which was signed by a known Registry public key
+ - it verifies that the `oracleHash` and the results are signed by an Oracle enclave public key which was signed by a known Registry public key
  - it transfers $OPN from the user to the Oracle provider, the Registry provider, and to the [0xdead burner address](https://etherscan.io/address/0x000000000000000000000000000000000000dead)
- - if everything checks out, it forwards the `oracleID` and the results to the Open Contract, calling the function specified by the user
+ - if everything checks out, it forwards the `oracleHash` and the results to the Open Contract, calling the function specified by the user

 The $OPN token conforms to the regular ERC20/ERC777 token standards.
 The enforced burning of $OPN at every Hub transaction aims to create a deflationary pressure that increases with the overall protocol activity - incentivizing early $OPN liquidity on the one hand that is necessary to incentivize enclave providers on the other hand, who ultimately have to rent out the instances from AWS or Azure.